 Maybe this product doesn’t totally fit this post, but I wanted to include it since Nord is such a well-known brand.

-The big thing to remember on this electronic drum pad is that it is a percussion synthesizer.
+The big thing to remember is that it is a percussion synthesizer.
 The unit is not a sampler.
 Therefore, all the sounds from the unit are made inside the unit using synthesis.

 Is this a good or bad thing?
 It’s really up to you.

 There are four modes of synthesis: resonant synthesis, subtractive wave types, FM synthesis, and ring modulation synthesis.
 The Nord Drum 3P only has six pad channels, so you will be a little more limited on places to hit.

 If you want to join the know-it-alls at gearslutz.com debating analog vs. digital synthesis, I promise I won’t stop you.
 What I will say is that this machine can make some pretty cool sounds.
 In the end, that’s all that matters.
 Not a bunch of technical circuitry.

 Overview of the I/O – Nord Drum 3P

 There’s a headphone output, main left/right output, a kick trigger in, MIDI in/out, and a 12V power input.
 It’s a little disappointing that there’s only one extra pad input for a kick trigger.

 The Nord Drum 3P does not have USB capability

 I know this isn’t a total deal breaker, but the Nord Drum 3P has no USB output.
 Yes, there is a MIDI input and output, but in order to use this product with a digital audio workstation (like Ableton), you’re going to need to buy a USB to MIDI adapter.